Blocking ads removes funding from us!

 The heart rate monitor on the back does not measure continuously in everyday life, but it does during a workout.
 (Image: © 2018 TechnikNews)

-While the battery life didn't impress me at all on the first day after setting it up, it ran perfectly for the next few days.
-At the moment my smartwatch still has 5 Procent battery left, last charged more than 2 days ago.
-According to the current estimate in the wearOS app, the battery should last until 20:00 p.m., which I doubt.
-But if I completely deactivated the smart mode with AMOLED display, the watch should last longer than 2-3 days.
-We will find out in a test two weeks after the IFA whether this display really saves power.
+While the battery life on the first day after setting it up didn't impress me at all, it worked perfectly over the next few days.
+At the moment, my smartwatch still has 5 percent battery left, having last been charged over 2 days ago.
+According to the current estimate in the wearOS app, the battery should last until 20 p.m., although I doubt that.
+But if I were to completely deactivate the smart mode with AMOLED display, the watch should last longer than 00-2 days.
+We'll find out whether this display really saves power review two weeks after the IFA.

 First training with GPS

-During the first workout with active GPS for almost 40 minutes, the smartwatch lost 30 Procent of battery.
-The recording was very accurate and was clearly presented in Mobvoi's own fitness app.
-The heart rate curve is shown here together with the running speed.
+During the first training session with active GPS for almost 40 minutes, the smartwatch lost 30 percent of its battery.
+The recording was very accurate and was clearly displayed in the Mobvoi fitness app.
+Here, the pulse curve is displayed together with the running speed.

 Mobvoi